sane-rts8891(5) SANE Scanner Access Now Easy sane-rts8891(5)

 If the library was compiled with debug support enabled, these

-environment variables controls the debug level for this backend.
+environment variables control the debug level for this backend.

 E.g., a value of 255 requests all debug output to be printed.